Creating Yogi Living Ashram was my toughest adventure but after much work, it has become the magical place I imagined it could be.

 Regardless of what appears on Instagram or Facebook, yoga is not about perfection.
 Perfection is the antithesis of yoga.
 At its core, yoga is about change that happens within.
 Your level of flexibility or the brand of your yoga pants has little to do with how deep you go within yourself.
 These things don’t release negative energy or create real change in your life.

 I developed the yoga techniques I use from feedback from my first students; they were my guinea pigs.
-In my students, I found an audience that was open to personal growth and looking for something deeper and more profound than the average yoga class offers.
+In them, I found an audience that was open to personal growth and looking for something deeper and more profound than the average yoga class.

 I can’t say who makes my classes so blissful: me or my students.
 Many expressed feelings of floating, lightness, or elation.
 I too feel uplifted in mind and spirit.
 I don’t feel addicted to anything in my life, but if I were addicted to anything, it would be teaching yoga.
 Teaching yoga is healing and creates lasting change in people’s lives.
 It gives me a sense of completeness.